-3634.4 Worksheet K-4, Part I - Cost Allocation - General Service Costs and, Part II - Cost Allocation - Statistical Basis.--Worksheet K-4 provides for the allocation of the expenses of each general service cost center to those cost centers, which receive the services.
-The cost centers serviced by the general service cost centers include all cost centers within the provider organization, i.e., other general service cost centers, reimbursable cost centers, nonreimbursable cost centers.
+Worksheet K-4 provides for the allocation of the expenses of each hospice general service cost center to those hospice cost centers which receive the services.
+The cost centers serviced by the general service cost centers include all cost centers within the provider organization, i.e., other general service cost centers, reimbursable cost centers, and nonreimbursable cost centers.
 Obtain the total direct expenses from Worksheet K, column 10.
-To facilitate transferring amounts from Worksheet K to Worksheet K-4, Part I, the same cost centers with corresponding line numbers (lines 3 through 34) are listed on both worksheets.
+To facilitate transferring amounts from Worksheet K to Worksheet K-4, part I, the same cost centers with corresponding line numbers (lines 3 through 34) are listed on both worksheets.
+Complete a separate worksheet K-4, part 1 and 2 for each HHA-based hospice.

-Worksheet K-4, Part II, provides for the proration of the statistical data needed to equitably allocate the expenses of the general service cost centers on Worksheet K-4, Part I.
+Worksheet K-4, part II, provides for the proration of the statistical data needed to equitably allocate the expenses of the general service cost centers on Worksheet K-4, part I.

-To facilitate the allocation process, the general format of Worksheets K-4, Parts I & II are identical.
+To facilitate the allocation process, the general format of Worksheets K-4, part I & II are identical.
 The column and line numbers for each general service cost center are identical on the two worksheets.
 In addition, the line numbers for each general, reimbursable, nonreimbursable, and special purpose cost centers are identical on the two worksheets.
 The cost centers and line numbers are also consistent with Worksheets K, K-1, K-2, and K-3.
-If the provider has subscripted any lines on these K worksheets, the provider must subscript the same lines on the K-4, Part I worksheets.

-NOTE: General service columns 1 through 5 and subscripts thereof must be consistent on Worksheets K-4, Parts I & II.
+NOTE: General service columns 1 through 5 and subscripts thereof must be consistent on Worksheets K-4, parts I & II.